phylum-dev/phylum-ci/docs/script_options.md

 They are automatically updated with the [rich-codex] tool for each release.
 The output is stored as SVG files, which should allow for search and copy/paste functionality when viewed from most browsers.

-> **HINT:** Click on an image to bring up the raw SVG file, which should allow for search and copy/paste functionality.
+> **HINT:** Click on an image to bring up the SVG file, which should allow for search and copy/paste functionality.

 [rich-codex]: https://ewels.github.io/rich-codex/